-- Scroll down to see the Google’s widget lists and scroll sidewards until you see the Google Sound Search.
+- Scroll down to see Google’s widget lists and scroll sidewards until you see the Google Sound Search.

 - Tap on the icon to start music identification.

-The service uses Google voice search feature and shows the result in the Google app itself.
+The service uses the Google voice search feature and shows the result in the Google app itself.
 You can also go to the complete search result page from here.
 In contrast with the Google Now Playing feature, the Sound Search claims to be over 1000 times efficient and richer than the Pixel’s native one.

 Use Third-Party Apps for Music Search.

-Way before the Google or Microsoft introduced the music identification features integrated on their personal assistants, many services like Shazam had become the most popular.
+Way before Google or Microsoft introduced the music identification features integrated on their personal assistants, many services like Shazam had become the most popular.

 Using Shazam, an online music identification app, you can instantly identify any song that you play.
-The app is much faster than most of the other service and does not take as much time as the Google Assistant.
+The app is much faster than most of the other services and does not take as much time as the Google Assistant.
 Only a tiny sample of the target music is required to let the Shazam identify the song.

 Another better third-party options are SoundHound, Beatfind, and MusixMatch.
 All these services provide faster song identification and quick lyrics when they listen to any song in the background.

-In case you still opt for the Google’s native music identification features, you did not need any extra installations.
+In case you still opt for Google’s native music identification features, you did not need any extra installations.
 But, the music recognition features by Google takes a little longer time to get a match with the database.
 However, we can expect the company to rectify issues and release an improved version soon.